Your relationship with your customers has its ups and downs.

-In fact, Marketing Sherpa found that 75% of email subscribers are inactive.
+In fact, Marketing Sherpa found that at any given time approx 75% of your email subscribers will be inactive.
 In addition, an average email list decays by 25% every year.

 So why do customers disengage?
 Survey says that some might feel overwhelmed by the number of emails you send.
 Others aren’t impressed when emails aren’t optimized for mobile.
+Or you might not be sending targeted emails.
 Your competition or a user’s change of location could also be a factor.

 Whatever the case, a dead email list isn’t good for your brand.
 Inactive subscribers mean lower engagement rates, which hurts inbox placement.
 In short, your promotional emails might end up in the spam folder.

 You can launch a win-back email campaign to re-engage with your inactive subscribers for one last time.